Reggie White: Retirement

-At the time of his retirement, White was the NFL's all-time sacks leader with 198.
+At the time of his retirement, White was the NFL's all-time sack leader with 198.
 (He has since been surpassed by Bruce Smith, who accumulated 200 in 47 more games played.)
-Counting his time in the USFL, White has 221.5 sacks in professional football, making him professional football's all-time sacks leader.
+Counting his time in the USFL, White has a total of 221.5 sacks, making him professional football's all-time sack leader.
 White also recorded three interceptions, which he returned for 79 yards.
-He recovered 20 fumbles, which he returned for 137 yards and three touchdowns.
+He recovered 20 fumbles, which he returned for 137 yards and two touchdowns.
 His nine consecutive seasons (1985–1993) with at least 10 sacks remain an NFL record.
 He was named an All-Pro for 13 of his 15 seasons, including eight as a first-team selection.
-Reggie White is considered by many to be one of the best defensive players in NFL history.
+White is considered by many to be one of the best defensive players in NFL history.

 Professional wrestling

 White appeared on screen at two professional wrestling events, wrestling one match.
 In April 1995, he was ringside as part of Lawrence Taylor's "All-Stars" for his match against Bam Bam Bigelow at WrestleMania XI.
 During the show, he participated in one backstage segment with the All-Stars, calling out The Million Dollar Corporation member King Kong Bundy.
 Before and during the actual match, the All-Stars and the Million Dollar Corporation were involved in a scuffle, in which White participated.

 On May 18, 1997, White wrestled his only professional wrestling match for WCW at Slamboree.
 He wrestled fellow NFL (and LT's All-Star teammate) alumnus Steve McMichael.
 The two men emulated football tackles during their bout.
 White received a warm response from the professional wrestling crowd in Charlotte, North Carolina, but nonetheless lost to McMichael after being hit with a steel Zero Halliburton briefcase secretly given to McMichael by his Four Horsemen teammate, Jeff Jarrett.